j3ffyang/container/docs/20190729_thought_k8s_git_marp.md

 ---

-## What We Learn
+## What Kubernetes is changing = Industrial Standard

-- Workload Standardization
+- Workload standardization > componentization
-	- Componentization
+- The way to orchestrate and consume computing resources
-	- The way to consume computing resource
+- Life-cycle of end-to-end development and operation  (DevOps)
-- LIfe-cycle of development and operation
+- Compliance management

 ---